JoselineGit/JoselineDelgadillo/README.md

 ---

-## Skills & Tools
+## Languages

-**Languages:** English (native) · Spanish (bilingual/professional)
-**Research:** Qualitative & quantitative methods · Focus group design · Survey design (Qualtrics) · RCE
-**Data & Visualization:** Tableau · Data briefs · Analysis across mixed data sources
-**PM & Strategy:** Logic models · Workplan management · Cross-sector coordination
-**Tech:** Microsoft Office Suite · Google Workspace · Qualtrics · Tableau
+🌎 **English** (native) · **Spanish** (bilingual / professional)

 ---

 ## Let's Connect

-I'm passionate about centering community voices in research and policy — especially for families with young children, immigrant communities, and historically underserved populations.
-If you're working on something in that space, I'd love to connect.
+I'm passionate about work that centers community voices, uses data to drive real decisions, and builds systems that actually serve families.
+If you're working on something in that space — or looking for someone who can bridge research, strategy, and execution — I'd love to connect.

-📧 **Joseline@vivasocialimpact.com**
+📧 **Joseline7144@gmail.com**